jd2rogers2/presently/NOTES.md

 ----- questions -----
++ already pushed to heroku
+  would it be faster on heroku?
 + line 6 app controller.rb, skip needed/wanted?
 + .run in app.js, how does this work?
 + why activate vs resolve?